GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 The downloaded zip from Challenge 1 contains all of Piped Piper's HR policy documents as PDFs.

-Create a data store for these documents that can be used in your Playbook as a "tool".
+Create a data store for these documents that can be used in your Playbook as a "Tool" of type **Unstructured documents**.

 > **Note**
 > Your new data store can take 10+ minutes to fully ingest all of the PDF documents.
 Click into your new data store in the table of Data Stores, and then click on the Activity tab to watch the ingestion progress.